 At this stage it's helpful to draw a table with two columns on a piece of paper or whiteboard.
 The first column should contain the user problems you have decided to focus on.
 And the second problem should contain solutions to solve each problem.

-Second, once you've generated a few ideas it's time to prioritise the ones you will recommend building.
-A common way of doing this is to grade each solution from 1 (low) to 3 (high) based on how much value they would deliver for the user, and how easy they are to implement.
+Second, once you've generated a few ideas it's time to prioritize the ones you will recommend building.
+A common way of doing this is to grade each solution from one (low) to three (high) based on how much value they would deliver for the user, and how easy they are to implement.

 The ratings you'll give will obviously be debatable as they will be based on judgement.
 But your interviewer is mainly interested in how you think, not the ratings themselves.
 So as long as you justify your grading with sound logic they will think you are doing a good job.

-There are two common mistakes candidates make when answering product questions that you can easily avoid.
+There are two common mistakes candidates make when answering product design questions that you can easily avoid.

-First, a lot of candidates simply skip the first step and start answering the question without agreeing a clear objective or target users with their interviewer.
+A lot of candidates simply skip step one and start answering the question without first agreeing with their interviewer on a clear objective or target user.
 As mentioned above, this is a red flag.

 Second, many candidates don't spend enough time selecting a single target user and creating a short list of user problems.
-In other words, they start working on Step 3 too soon.
-The more work you do in Steps 1 and 2, the easier brainstorming and selecting solutions will become.
+In other words, they start working on step three too soon.
+The more work you do in steps one and two, the easier brainstorming and selecting solutions will become.

 2. Examples - Design a computer keyboard ↑